cdvel/cdvel/TEMPLATE.md

 <br/>

 Working on **secure cloud Infrastructure, DevSecOps, and secure software supply chain** projects, I enjoy collaborating in tech with others and learning new technologies, languages (such as [Rust](https://github.com/search?q=rust)), and occassionally theoretical computer science and hardware hacks.
-I keep tabs on the tools I use in [my tech radar][tech-radar] [¹][tech-radar-post] and continuously look for opportunities to improve as a technical writer and communicator
+I keep tabs on the tools I use in [my tech radar][tech-radar] [¹][tech-radar-post] and continuously look for opportunities to improve as a technical writer and communicator.

 #### Most used languages